 Participants are never alone…

 While on ministry, during fun days and anytime missionaries are outside their housing complex, all teens are required to be in what we call “approved groups.”
-This means that, on most short-term mission trips, teens are in a group of 4-5 Global Expeditions team members, including at least one Missionary Advisor (18+) and one male (16+).
+This means that, on most short-term mission trips, teens are in a group of 4-5 Global Expeditions team members, including at least one Missionary Advisor (18+).

 As safety is such a priority, we have made dismissal from the mission trip a possible consequence for any missionary breaking from their approved group, or leaving the base camp without permission.

-Because we intend to provoke teen missionaries to passionately pursue Jesus Christ, Global Expeditions endeavors to recruit the finest leaders from across North America.
+Because we intend to provoke teen missionaries to passionately pursue Jesus Christ, Teen Mania’s Global Expeditions endeavors to recruit the finest leaders from across North America.

 To ensure quality, all our leaders are subject to a thorough application and screening process.